z4pu/tcp_to_tls/README.md

 -   with SCTP and TLS (using connected client socket)
 -   with SCTP and TLS (using the original server socket)

+Multi-threaded versions of all of the server programs except `server_sctp_one_to_many_tls_thread` are working.

+server_tls_thread, serve_tcp_thread, server_udp_thread create a pool of worker threads to serve client requests.

+server_dtls_thread creates a new thread for each incoming client, and exits the thread when the work is done.
 ## Installation requirements

 On Ubuntu, use the following command line to install cmake